Getting started is pretty easy. The following guidelines may help too:

 - First and foremost training is serious.
 It is expected that students come to the dojo to learn and to be serious.
 If you want to be entertained, or have a good time, or participate in a “fun” family activity, you wont survive in this dojo.

 - The training is austere and repetitive.
 Again, we approach the art of Shotokan karate-do with the utmost seriousness.
 This attitude can not only potentially save your life, but it is also the means to achieving the zen expression of “mushin no shin”, or simply “mushin”, the mind without mind.
 In combat, mushin is necessary, but mushin, derived from countless repetition also combats the barrier of a soul addicted to being entertained.
-Breaking that barrier, leads to self-awareness and perfection of character.
+Breaking that barrier, leads to self-awareness and growth in character.

 - Building on seriousness and repetition, the third pillar of your training is facing, and crushing your ego.
 This is the beginners mind ethos of our school, and the structure and instruction here inevitably leads the practitioner to face their true self.
 Character development requires a purity of spirit and intention.
 Facing yourself, and your flaws, leaves you a choice to either fight on to crush your ego with more training, or quitting.